Updated July 2020

-With that in mind, I recommend updating Kodi regularly, unless you specifically have a device with an easy-setup, automatic-updater app already taking care of it for you.
+With that in mind, I recommend updating Kodi regularly, unless you specifically have a device with an easy setup, automatic-updater app already taking care of it for you.

-How to update Kodi on Android TV box
+How To Update Kodi On Android TV Box

-That’s the main reason why I only recommend buying TV boxes that come pre-installed with the Google Play Store.
+That’s the main reason why I recommend only buying TV boxes that come pre-installed with the Google Play Store.
 If your device doesn’t have access to the Google Play Store, the process becomes much harder and you’ll need to sideload the android app manually.

-Assuming you have access to the Google Play Store, here are the simple steps you need to follow to update Kodi on Android TV box.
+Assuming you have access to the Google Play Store, here are the simple steps you need to follow to update Kodi on Android TV Box.

-If you can’t find anything that looks like the Store on your home screen, another way to get to it is through your “All Apps” page.
+If you can’t find anything that looks like the store on your home screen, another way to get to it is through your “All Apps” page.
 You can see the same icon in the middle row in the screenshot below.

 No matter where you find the icon, clicking it will get you to the Google Play Store, which should look something like this:

 We’re going to be doing two things while in the menu bar.
-First we’re going to turn on automatic app updates, if it isn’t on already.
+First, we’re going to turn on automatic app updates, if it isn’t on already.
 Second, we’re going to manually update the Kodi app for Android.

 Once auto-update is on, updating basically takes care of itself.
-Any time that the developers release a new version of their app, it will automatically get updated on your TV box.
+Any time the developers release a new version of their app, it will automatically get updated on your TV box.

-From the menu bar, scroll down to the Settings line and click on that to get to main options screen.
+From the menu bar, scroll down to the Settings line and click on that to get to the main options screen.

 Manually Update Kodi